dwjoyce/pythonbook/chapters/Starting with Python's IDLE.rst

 You are now ready to go.

-Later, in :ref:`chapter 6` on your First Program, you will position this IDLE window slightly differently in order for you to see both the program you are writing and the interactive shell at the same time.
+Later, in :ref:`chapter 6` on your First Program, you will position this IDLE window slightly differently in order for you to see both the program you are writing and the interactive interpreter at the same time.
 Until then, this is all you need to know about starting Python's shell.
 Next chapter - typing in some code and seeing what happens!

 Things to remember
 ------------------

 #.
-Click on the IDLE desktop or panel icon to start Python's interactive shell.
+Click on the IDLE desktop or panel icon to start Python's interactive interpreter.

 #.
-Type away in the interactive shell and see what results you get.
+Type away in the interactive interpreter and see what results you get.
 Don't be afraid to experiment, you can't break the computer that easily.
 Fortune rewards the brave!

 #.
 To recall something already typed in, use the up arrow to move the cursor onto the line you wish to use.
 Press the :button:`Return` or :button:`Enter` key - this brings it down onto your current line.
 You can modify what has been copied down.
 To run the line again, press the :button:`Return` or :button:`Enter` key a second time.
 This will save you lots of typing!